abatilo/multi-storage-client/multi-storage-client-docs/src/user_guide/cli.rst

     --debug               Enable debug output
-    --limit LIMIT         Limit the number of results to display --show-attributes     Display metadata attributes dictionary as an additional column
+    --limit LIMIT         Limit the number of results to display --show-attributes     Display metadata attributes dictionary as an additional column --include PATTERN     Include only files that match the specified pattern.
+Can be used multiple times.
+Supports AWS S3 compatible glob patterns (*, ?, [sequence], [!sequence]).
+    --exclude PATTERN     Exclude files that match the specified pattern.
+Can be used multiple times.
+Supports AWS S3 compatible glob patterns (*, ?, [sequence], [!sequence]).

 .. code-block:: text
   :caption: List files